Skip to main content

 Q How long do I have to bring a small claim?

-Under the Limitation Act 1980, claims for breach of a simple contract must generally be brought within six years of the breach.
-Different periods apply to other types of claim, and the clock can sometimes start running later depending on the facts.
-Limitation is a technical area and missing the deadline usually means losing the right to claim altogether, so it's worth getting guidance tailored to what you describe before you assume you're in time.
+Under section 5 of the Limitation Act 1980, claims for breach of a simple contract generally must be brought within six years of the breach (a similar six-year period applies to most claims in tort under section 2).
+Different, often shorter, periods apply to some other types of claim, and the clock can start running at a different point depending on the facts — for example, from the date a debt fell due, or from a later date if it was fraudulently concealed.
+Limitation is technical, and missing the deadline usually means losing the right to claim altogether, so it's worth getting guidance tailored to your situation before you assume you're in time.

 Sources